aashishhh2807/Medal-Predictions-in-olympic/README.md

-# Medal-Predictions-in-olympic
+Olympic Medal Prediction

-This repository contains the basic ml code for predicting the no of medals a team will win in the Olympic based on the number of athletes participating and previous year medals.
+This repository contains a basic Machine Learning project that predicts the number of medals a team is likely to win in the Olympics.

+Project Overview

+The prediction is based on:
+Number of athletes participating
+    Medals won in the previous Olympics
-This model is built by using linear regression with a r2 score of 0.9
+    The model is built using Linear Regression.

+Achieved an R² score of ~0.90, indicating strong predictive performance.

+Tech Stack

+Python
+Pandas, NumPy for data handling
+Scikit-learn for model building & evaluation Matplotlib / Seaborn for visualization